Alex Lynn: 2023: Move to Cadillac and overall Le Mans podium

-At the final race before Le Mans, the 6 Hours of Spa, the #2 Cadillac scored a third top five finish in Hypercar, surviving typically tricky conditions at the Belgian circuit.
+At the final race before Le Mans, the 6 Hours of Spa, the No. 2 Cadillac scored a third top five finish in Hypercar, surviving typically tricky conditions at the Belgian circuit.
 Bamber qualified the car in fourth, but spent the first part of the race fighting up the order after starting on wet tyres.
-Lynn took the wheel over two hours into the race, and be involved in a thrilling four-car fight for the final podium spot with both Ferraris and the #5 Porsche Penske Motorsport car.
+Lynn took the wheel over two hours into the race, and be involved in a thrilling four-car fight for the final podium spot with both Ferraris and the No. 5 Porsche Penske Motorsport car.
 Lynn moved up to third place in the pitstop cycle before handing the car over to Westbrook with just over an hour to go.

-Lynn scored his first overall podium at the 24 hours of Le Mans where the #2 Cadillac finished third – driving alongside WEC teammates Bamber and Westbrook.
+Lynn scored his first overall podium at the 24 hours of Le Mans where the No. 2 Cadillac finished third – driving alongside WEC teammates Bamber and Westbrook.
 Lynn stated "I'm super happy taking Cadillac back to Le Mans and finishing on the podium."

 To pay homage to Derek Bell, one of the most successful British sportscar drivers in history, Lynn wore a tribute helmet at Le Mans; carrying Bell's white, red and blue design.

 Teammate Bamber took the car through to Hyperpole, qualifying sixth and the highest of the three Cadillacs entered in the Hypercar class.
-The #2 avoided drama in the opening two hours in mixed conditions, even leading the race overall, before Lynn took over and heavy, random rain showers scrambled the field.
+The No. 2 avoided drama in the opening two hours in mixed conditions, even leading the race overall, before Lynn took over and heavy, random rain showers scrambled the field.
 However, Lynn kept the car on track, and consistently on-pace with the front of the pack, keeping the car inside the top five into the night.
-Westbrook's stint saw some of the worst weather, but the British driver escaped unscathed from a spin at Mulsanne.
-Throughout the night the trio exchanged stints, with the #2 unable to match the pace of the #8 Toyota and #51 Ferrari but capable of establishing a gap to the closest competition.
-By the morning the #2 was locked-in to third place, ahead of the recovering sister #3 Cadillac, and looked poised for a surprise result should the battling #8 and #51 hit trouble.
+Westbrook's stint saw some of the worst weather, but Lynn escaped unscathed from a spin at Mulsanne.
+Throughout the night the trio exchanged stints, with the No. 2 unable to match the pace of the No. 8 Toyota and No. 51 Ferrari but capable of establishing a gap to the closest competition.
+By the morning the No. 2 was locked-in to third place, ahead of the recovering sister No. 3 Cadillac, and looked poised for a surprise result should the battling No. 8 and No. 51 hit trouble.
 Lynn finished his final stint in the car with two and a half hours to go having completed 126 laps across the race.
-The #2 crossed the line a lap down on the winning #51 Ferrari, but with Cadillac's first overall podium at Le Mans secured.
+The No. 2 crossed the line a lap down on the winning No. 51 Ferrari, but with Cadillac's first overall podium at Le Mans secured.